ddev/ddev.com/src/content/blog/watch-ddev-local-new-casual-webhosting-feature.md

 ## Why “Casual Webhosting”?

 Ever since the beginning of DDEV, folks have found its simplicity and per-project configuration to be delightful, and have wanted that for simple hosting as well.
-Now you can set up a site just the way you do on your local machine, with the same commands and capabilities, and set up as many projects on it as you want to.
+Now you can set up a site the way you do on your local machine, with the same commands and capabilities, and set up as many projects on it as you want to.

 ## Caveats